-As of 31 December 2022, the management has determined the useful life of assets, which constitutes the expected period of use of the assets by the Group.
-Carrying amounts of assets are analysed in Notes 14 and 15.
+As at 30 June 2023, the management has determined the useful life of assets, which constitutes the expected period of use of the assets by the Group.
 The actual useful life may differ from the estimate made owing to technical and other obsolescence, mostly when it comes to software and computer equipment.